-- The customer then modifies the requirements and or we sign an agreement during the proposal presentation phase.
+- The customer then modifies the requirements and or we sign an agreement.

-- We sign the Elite Contract and collect a deposit.
+- When we sign the Elite Contract, we collect a deposit.

-- At this point, Elite’s Sales/Designer briefs our Interior Designer on the scope of the project and their responsibilities.
+- At this point, Elite’s Sales/Designer briefs either sets out a schedule with the Homeowner to start the process OR briefs our 3rd party Interior Designer on the scope of the project and their responsibilities.
 This is formal handoff from Sales to Design & Selections.

 Design & Selections Phase (typically 4+/- weeks)

-- Elite’s Interior Designer (ID) contacts the customer to arrange a visit to their home to start this phase of the process.
+- Elite’s Designer OR our 3rd party Interior Designer (3PID) contacts the customer to arrange a visit to their home to start this phase of the process.

 - The in home consultation occurs where the Designer is capturing current looks, feels and directions the customer may want to go.

-- The ID assists the customer in navigating the maze of material selections, colors, textures, fixtures etc to ensure the final product meets or exceeds their expectations.
+- The Designer assists the customer in navigating the maze of material selections, colors, textures, fixtures etc to ensure the final product meets or exceeds their expectations.

-- The ID then walks Elite’s sales/designer through the selections sheets and layouts.
-The Sales/Designer then finalizes the creation of Elite’s “Red Book”, a really red folder that will be kept on site as a communication vehicle for Elite, our customer and our subcontractors.
+- The Designer then finalizes the selections – design phase with the creation of Elite’s “Red Book”.
+Which is really red 3 ring folder that will be kept on site as a communication vehicle for Elite, our customer and our subcontractors.